apetwin/ss-generative-ai/Readme.md

 --------------------------------------
 Start at 07-08-2023_07:00

-let's add policy to be abele to write output in s3 bucket
+let's add policy to be able to write output in s3 bucket

+need to step out